Castleside

+Rowley sits to the south on the A68 and Allensford is situated to the north on the same road.
+Muggleswick is 3 miles to the north west as, a bit further at 5 miles, is Derwent Reservoir and Edmundbyers.

 The parish church, dedicated to St John, was designed by Ewan Christian and is a reproduction of a church he had seen and admired while on holiday in Switzerland.
 The church was consecrated on 7 March 1867.

-Castleside is covered by the civil parish of Healeyfield.
+There was a Wesleyan Chapel at Watergate, Castleside, which was erected in 1805.
+The chapel was extended in 1877 and closed in 1970.
+A Primitive Methodist chapel was erected in 1843 on the Consett Road, and extended in 1884.
+It closed in the 1990s and is now a residence.

-The nearby dwelling of Wharnley Burn is a 14th century cottage and was home to the moss trooper Thomas Raw (d.
+In the nearby dwelling of Wharnley Burn is a 14th-century cottage and was home to the moss trooper Thomas Raw (d.
 1714).
 He was buried in a field near his home believing he could not be buried in a church.
 In the early 1860s the grave was opened and the grave slab removed, supposedly to Satley.
+The dwelling shares the name with Wharnley Burn (also called Watergate Burn) that runs along the south west side of Castleside in a steep valley containing Castleside Woods.
+The burn or stream continues northwest before joining the River Derwent west of Allensford just after Wharnley Burn Waterfall.

+The A692 road to Consett, running north east, leads to the small villages of Moorside and The Grove.